Skip to main content

 Automated Cybersecurity Intelligence

-The cybersecurity landscape generates thousands of advisories, disclosures, and threat reports daily.
-Most organizations lack the bandwidth to monitor every source.
-RuntimeRebel exists to change that.
-We distill multi-source threat intelligence into a single, continuously updated feed — CVE tracking, severity classification, and contextualized analysis — so you can focus on defending your infrastructure instead of managing information overload.
+The cybersecurity landscape generates thousands of advisories, disclosures, and threat reports every day.
+No team has the bandwidth to monitor every source.
+RuntimeRebel exists to change that — aggregating intelligence from 12 authoritative feeds into a single, continuously updated portal.
+CVE tracking, AI-powered severity classification, and contextualized analysis, all in one place, so you can focus on defending your infrastructure instead of drowning in information overload.

 // How It Works

-RuntimeRebel runs a fully automated ingestion pipeline that executes every 4 hours:
+RuntimeRebel runs a fully automated ingestion pipeline that executes every 4 hours across 12 curated sources:

 Multi-Source Ingestion